 Since Microsoft has already stated the fact that Autopilot and Autopilot DP profiles will allow administrators to control quality update behavior during OOBE, we’ve created a mock-up of what this might look like in the Intune portal.

-Even when those two settings could change the behavior of how quality updates will be triggered during the OOBE, it seems those two toggles scream out to a different service, telling it what to do and what to set up when the device checks in.
-If those toggles are set yo Yes, the new Update Experience screen will show up during OOBE.
+Even when those two settings could change the behavior of how quality updates will be triggered during the OOBE, it seems those two toggles communicate with a different service, telling it what to do and what to set up when the device checks in.
+If those toggles are set to Yes, the new Update Experience screen will show up during OOBE.

 What’s Next?